no-creativity/AnVerGen/README.md

 ```

 - `version` is the latest `git tag`.
 It is recommended to name the git tag like 0.1, 1.0 and so on.
-- `subVersion` is the commit count from last `git tag`.
+- `subVersion` is the commit count from the latest `git tag`.
 If the current git head is the tag, then the count is 0.
-- `date` is the date of the compilation, formatted as `yyMMdd`.
+- `date` is the date of the latest commit, formatted as `yyMMdd`.
 - `shortSha1` is a substring of SHA1 of current git object.

 Finally, the version name is something like `0.2.14.161013.fcc3088`. `0.2` is the latest git tag. `14` is the commit count from tag `0.2`.